Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Introduction

 \subsection{Prior Work and Motivation}

-Hybrid beamforming (HYBF) is a promising signal processing tool to deal with SI in mmWave and enable FD operation with fewer RF chains than the massive number of antennas.
-In \cite{palacios2019hybrid}, the authors presented a novel HYBF design for a point-to-point massive multiple-input multiple-output (mMIMO) mmWave FD system to optimize the sum-spectral efficiency while keeping the signal level at the input of the ADCs under control.
-In \cite{lopez2019analog}, a new algorithm for the design of constant-amplitude analog precoders and combiners of an FD mmWave single-stream bidirectional link is presented.
+Recent studies investigating the potential of HYBF for mmWave FD systems are available in \cite{palacios2019hybrid,lopez2019analog,sheemar2021hybrid_interference,cai2020two,luo2021robust,sheemar2021massive,lopez2019beamformer,da20201,roberts2020hybrid,sheemar2021practical_HYBF}.
+In \cite{palacios2019hybrid}, HYBF for a point-to-point massive multiple-input multiple-output (mMIMO) mmWave FD system to optimize the sum-spectral efficiency while keeping the signal level at the input of the analog-to-digital converters (ADCs) under control is investigated.
+In \cite{lopez2019analog}, a novel algorithm for the design of constant-amplitude analog precoders and combiners of an FD mmWave single-stream bidirectional link is discussed.
 In \cite{sheemar2021hybrid_interference}, HYBF for an FD mmWave MIMO interference channel is presented.
-In \cite{cai2020two}, a two-timescale HYBF approach for the mmWave FD relay is presented.
-A novel robust HYBF under imperfect CSI is presented in \cite{luo2021robust}.
-In \cite{sheemar2021massive}, HYBF for integrated access and backhaul is presented.
-In \cite{lopez2019beamformer}, the authors presented a novel HYBF design for amplify and forwards mmWave FD relay.
+In \cite{cai2020two}, the authors studied the performance of the two-timescale HYBF approach for the mmWave FD relays.
+Robust HYBF under imperfect channel state information (CSI) is studied in \cite{luo2021robust}.
+In \cite{sheemar2021massive}, HYBF for integrated access and backhaul is investigated.
+In \cite{lopez2019beamformer}, the authors presented a novel HYBF design for an amplify and forward mmWave FD relay.
 In \cite{da20201}, a novel HYBF design for a single-antenna multi-user mmWave FD system with $1$-bit phase resolution is proposed.
 In \cite{roberts2020hybrid}, the achievable gain of a mmWave FD system with one uplink (UL) and one downlink (DL) user only under the limited receive dynamic range is investigated.
-In \cite{sheemar2021practical_HYBF}, we presented a practical HYBF design for a single-cell mMIMO mmWave FD system.
-In \cite{islam2022integrated}, the authors proposed HYBF for a mmWave FD joint communication and sensing system.
+In \cite{sheemar2021practical_HYBF}, the potential of HYBF for a single-cell mMIMO mmWave FD system is studied.